-Legal framework
+3. Legal and policy framework

 - 5. This policy has been drawn up on the basis of law and guidance that seeks to protect children (everyone under the age of 18), other beneficiaries, and others the charity comes into contact with, namely: - 5.1.
 Charity Commission guidance on safeguarding for charities and trustees, Nov 2021 - 5.2.
 The Education Act, 2002 - 5.3.
-Keeping Children Safe in Education, Department for Education, September 2023 - 5.4.
-Working Together to Safeguard Children, Department for Education, July 2023 - 5.5.
-Statutory framework for the Early Years Foundation Stage, Department for Education, September 2023 - 5.6.
-Statutory guidance for Relationships and Sex Education (RSE) and Health Education, Department for Education, September 2021. - 5.7.
-National Minimum Standards for boarding schools, Department for Education, September 2022
+Keeping Children Safe in Education, Department for Education, September 2023 2024 - 5.4.
+Working Together to Safeguard Children, Department for Education, July December 2023 - 5.5.
+Working together to Improve School Attendance August 2024 - 5.6.
+Statutory framework for the Early Years Foundation Stage, Department for Education, January 2024 - 5.7.
+Statutory guidance for Relationships and Sex Education (RSE) and Health Education, Department for Education,